-The process for students to report possible violations of discrimination, sexual harassment, grievance or deceptive trade to the administration is as follows:
+The process for students to report possible violations of discrimination, sexual harassment, grievance, or deceptive trade to the administration is as follows:

 - a.
 Report the incident to the lead instructor within 10 working days of the incident. - b.
-If the violation occurring involves the lead instructor then the student should report the incident to the Compliance Officer/ Executive Director at the main campus in Boulder, Colorado. - c.
-Any supporting documentation should be file with the Compliance Officer/Executive Director within 10 working days of the initial reporting of the possible allegation. - d.
-The Compliance Officer/Executive Director will alert the Chairperson of the Board of Directors of the allegation. - e.
-The Compliance Officer/Executive Director will meet with those involved to investigate the possible allegation to determine the background and versions of the possible violation from those involved.
-Meetings may include Skype, Zoom meetings, or telephone calls. - f.
+If the violation occurring involves the lead instructor then the student should report the incident to the Compliance Officer/ Executive Director. - c.
+Any supporting documentation should be filed with the Compliance Officer/Executive Director within 10 working days of the initial reporting of the possible allegation. - d.
+The Compliance Officer/Executive Director will alert the

+Chairperson of the Board of Directors of the allegation.

+- e.
+The Compliance Officer/Executive Director will meet with those involved to investigate the possible allegation to determine the background and versions of the possible violation from those involved. - f.
 The Compliance Officer/Executive Director will make a determination and notify those parties concerned in writing within 30 days, unless another time period is agreed upon by all parties, with a determination as to whether an allegation has occurred and the agreed upon settlement. - g.
 This decision may be appealed in writing to the Chairperson of the Board of Directors within 5 working days of the notification by the Compliance Officer/Executive Director.
 The decision of the Chairperson of the Board of Directors shall be final. - h.
 Should any of the above involve the Executive Director then the Chairperson of the Board of Directors shall assume the appropriate role in the reporting structure.
-The final appeal in this case shall rest with the RISI Board of Directors.
+The final appeal, in this case, shall rest with the DIRI Board of Directors.